GvHD is a possible complication of a stem cell or bone marrow transplant from another person.

 - the donated stem cells or bone marrow contain high numbers of T cells - but this may also lower the chance of relapse

 - you or your donor are older - the older you are, the higher the risk

 - your donor is a different sex to you - this is particularly true if a male has a female donor who has had children or been pregnant in the past

 - you don't have a very common virus called cytomegalovirus (you are CMV negative) but your donor is CMV positive

 - you have a donor lymphocyte infusion (DLI), using white blood cells from the donor - you might have this if your disease comes back after a donor transplant

-The symptoms of GVHD can be difficult to cope with.
-In some cases GVHD is a serious, even life threatening, problem.
+The symptoms of GvHD can be difficult to cope with.
+In some cases GvHD is serious, and can even life threatening.

-But having mild GVHD could be a good thing.
+But having mild GvHD can be a good thing.
 As well as attacking your body cells, the donor T cells will also attack any remaining cancer cells.

-There are treatments to prevent GVHD.
-Doctors fine tune the use of these treatments.
-They try to lower the risk of serious GVHD as far as possible, but still keep some benefits of GVHD.
+You have treatment to prevent GvHD.
+The aim is to try to lower the risk of serious GvHD as far as possible, but still keep some benefits of GvHD.

-This may help to stop the disease coming back.
+This might help to stop the disease coming back.